bahtiyartan/troia/docs/27Transactions.rst

 As default CALL TRANSACTION command, fires opening a new transaction process drived by client, so new transaction is opened on client side with its user interface appears in client application.
 In this case,users are also able to interact with called transaction.

-But in some cases, programmers may need result of a process process which is already implemented on a transaction without any user interaction.
+But in some cases, programmers may need result of a process which is already implemented on a transaction without any user interaction.
 In this cases, it is possible to call a transaction in server.
 When a transaction is called in server, server opens a transaction and it's first dialog, runs events and closes transaction; in other words server simulates all client requests which is called when a regular transaction opening process.

 Calling a transaction with in server variation is very simple.
 Here is the syntax: